-When Dual play is used, the [Variation] button's indicator will light to indicate the selection of the right button of the two selected tones.
+When Dual play is used, the [VARIATION] button's indicator will light to indicate the selection of the right button of the two selected tones.

 When Dual play is used, only sound number 1 or 2 can be selected.

-If you use Dual play with a Tone button for which tone number 3 or 4 is selected, tone number 1 will be selected for that Tone button.
+If you use Dual play with a TONE SELECT button for which tone number 3 is selected, tone number 1 will be selected for that TONE SELECT button.

-Hold down the [Transpose] button and press the [Split] button.
+Hold down the [TRANSPOSE] button and press the [SPLIT] button.

 The indicators of the buttons you pressed will blink.
 The current volume balance appears in the display.

-2 Press the [+] or [-] button to change the value.
+Press the [+] or [-] button to change the value.